biboking/kickstarter-analysis/README.md

 - There is only an overall budget amount, but no detailed break down data from the previous crowdfunding campaigns.
 So it is a bit ambiguous for Louise to decide the break down of the budget for a successful campaign.

 ### Other tables/graphs recommendation
 - We can also create a histogram chart of the budget of successful campaigns in the subcategory of plays in the US to see the distributions.
-A boxdot chart could also be created to see the outliers of successful compaigns and how do their budgets look like.
+A boxdot chart could also be created to see what the outliers of successful compaigns looks like iand how do their budgets influence the overall distribution.